-You can find out when it is possible to re-enter Germany by contacting the German embassy or consulate in the country in which you are situated.
+You can find out when it is possible to re-enter Germany by contacting the German embassy or consulate in the country you are situated in.

 12. Before the Corona measures in Germany entered into force, I travelled abroad.
 Now my residence permit expires and I cannot re-enter Germany.
 What can I do?